Here are a few things about me:

 The view from my home where I grew up in Lockeport overlooking the harbour

 During my time in university, I was studying a Bachelor of Tourism & Hospitality Management.
 For 3 years I was located at Mount Saint Vincent University in Halifax and then during my last year I spent my time doing an exchange in Murcia, Spain for a year.
 I knew I wanted a career where I would interact with people.
-I thought that my goal was to be a Hotel Manager but then towards the end of my education, I wanted to get a little bit a travel time in which afterwards changed my mind in my career choice.
+I thought that my goal was to be a hotel manager but then towards the end of my education, I wanted to get a little bit of travel time in which afterwards changed my mind in my career choice.
 The best and most affordable way to get some travel time in when comparing options was an international exchange.
 I chose Spain as I wanted to learn Spanish and the option of living in Murcia was presented to me.
 Choosing to live in Spain was one of the best things I’ve ever done in my life.
 I was able to travel all over the country and other places in Europe.
-I also learned a new language, and gained a lot of worldly experience.
+I learned a new language and gained a lot of worldly experience.
 While studying I worked at a hotel and taught English.
-When my time in Spain had come to an end, I knew that I wanted to not work in the hotel business anymore and work within the travel industry where I could travel and make a living out of it.
+When my time in Spain had come to an end, I knew that I wanted to not work in the hotel business but work within the travel industry where I could explore the world and make a living out of it.
 I went back home to Canada and worked on a plan.
-Back in June 2014 when I returned, I knew that my plan would be delayed as I was broke and needed to get a job.
-I wanted to find a way to continue to teach English.
-I discovered that I could do so online.
-By the time my graduation in November came around, I had secured a decent job working for a cottage rental company managing the Canadian market.
-Once I saved up enough money about a year later from my return to Europe, this is when I started my business venture where I would invest my funds into a Canadian host travel agency as a self-based travel agent.
-Since becoming a self-based agent, I’ve been teaching English full time.
+Back in June 2014 when I returned, I knew that my plan would be a little delayed as I was broke and needed to get a job.
+I also wanted to find a way to continue to teach English.
+I discovered that I could do so online which I had done part time for the first year since my return to Canada.
+By the time my graduation in November came around, I had secured a decent job working for a cottage rental company managing the Canadian market rentals.
+Once I saved up enough money about a year later from my return to Europe, this is when I started my business venture where I invested my funds into a Canadian host travel agency as a self-based travel agent.
+Since becoming a self-based agent, I’ve been teaching English online full time.
 Having both jobs where I work for myself, has allowed me to become very flexible with my schedule and vacation time as well as my quality of life.

 Exploring the Alhambra in Spain

-A self-based Travel Agent works as an office-based agent would but from home.
-The big difference is that self-based or home-based agents are commission based and office-based are salary + commission.
+A self-based travel agent works as an office-based agent would but from home.
+The big difference is that self-based agents are paid in commission only and office-based are salary + commission.
 There are pros and cons to both but for me I wanted to work for myself and set my own hours.
 When I first started my business back in July 2015, I had no client base.
-I did a lot of networking to build up my business.
+I did a lot of networking to build up my business in my local community.
 Once I started networking and meeting potential clients, the bookings started coming in and their friends and family started to refer my services.
-Since then, I am continuing to grow my business and sometimes travel with clients.
-For the past couple of years, I have worked with my suppliers to create private groups and sell them for people to book into.
-In 2017, I did groups going to Costa Rica and Iceland.

-Rappelling in Costa Rica with G Adventures – March 2017
+Rappelling in Costa Rica with G Adventures with some of my clients – March 2017

 Travelling in Cinque Terre with Intrepid – April 2017